petrNikolaev1/Smart-Chat/README.md

 ### How it works
 Currently there is a public chat accessible for all visitors in read-only mode.
 To be able to send messages, it is enough just to log in with a unique username.
 You can keep chatting privately with any online user you want or make contributions to the public chat.
 There is a possibility to edit your messages, but not later than a minute after the publishing.

-# JavaScript for Enterprise Development - Introduction
+# JavaScript for Enterprise Development

 ## Why did I choose this project?
 Initially this project was my internship test assignment and it was supposed to be buried in oblivion afterwards.